Exploring Lite-Brite Functionality

 toactive

 .
 Run the program (you guessed it, it should no longer work).
 Why did things break?
-What else could you modify at this point to get the functionality back?
+What else could you modify at this point to get the functionality back? - Sometimes, looking at the errors generated by an action can help.
+Click on the `Console` button along the bottom to see some of these errors (you may need to resize your window).

 Exploring Functionality Summary

-- Like HTML and CSS, JavaScript needs very specific directions
+- Like HTML and CSS, JavaScript needs very specific directions.

-- Each piece of the puzzle has to be connected to the other (this is why spelling and capitalization can be really important!)
+- Each piece of the puzzle has to be connected to the other.
+This is why spelling and capitalization can be really important!